 It usually works within minutes.
 They feel safe because I am there.
 I can remember the same feeling when I was young… I liked hearing the TV at night because it meant that my mom was still awake, watching TV in the living room.

-I just have one rule→ No talking to me while I sit there.
+I just have one rule→ No talking to me while I sit there IF I’m trying to get them to fall asleep.
 (This is because we have already had our “talking/snuggling” time and now it’s time for sleeping.)
 I’m happy to be there for them, but they need to go to sleep.
 After our snuggle/talking & reading time is done, it’s time for them to go to sleep.

 In the end, just remember that THIS, TOO, SHALL PASS.
 Your child will start sleeping well soon enough. 🙂